Trust Region Policy Optimization: Acknowledgements

 \section{Acknowledgements}

-We thank Emo Todorov and Yuval Tassa for providing the MuJoCo simulator, and Bruno Scherrer, Tom Erez, Greg Wayne, and the anonymous ICML reviewers for insightful comments.
+We thank Emo Todorov and Yuval Tassa for providing the MuJoCo simulator; Bruno Scherrer, Tom Erez, Greg Wayne, and the anonymous ICML reviewers for insightful comments, and Vitchyr Pong and Shane Gu for pointing our errors in a previous version of the manuscript.
 This research was funded in part by the Office of Naval Research through a Young Investigator Award and under grant number N00014-11-1-0688, DARPA through a Young Faculty Award, by the Army Research Office through the MAST program.

 {

 }

 {